Vibration of plates

 The vibration of plates is a special case of the more general problem of mechanical vibrations.
 The equations governing the motion of plates are simpler than those for general three-dimensional objects because one of the dimensions of a plate is much smaller than the other two.
-This suggests that a two-dimensional plate theory will give an excellent approximation to the actual three-dimensional motion of a plate-like object, and indeed that is found to be true.
+This permits a two-dimensional plate theory to give an excellent approximation to the actual three-dimensional motion of a plate-like object.